 At times you may just have to be creative with serving your companions food in the begin as they get used to a raw species appropriate diet.

-Ferrets primarily are just like cats who eat a raw diet so give it a try and provide the best for your furbaby!
+Dogs primarily are just like wolves who eat a raw diet so give it a try and provide the best for your furbaby!